SpitSwapula/GultraKill/README.md

 The first command allows the new vfx for coinshot to show, the second allows it to even work, and the third allows the movement E2 to play the PAC's sliding animation on your playermodel

+# Installation for that one guy

+You literally just open a terminal in the expression2 directory, run a git clone command and forget about it since you know the E2 tool still works with folders.
+Then you just sorta... resync every now and then. pretty easy.
+Other than that, go ahead and drag V1PAC3 out of the cloned directory and into pac3 folder.
+Thats pretty much it.

 # Dependencies
 Propcore